 [WARNING: This is a looooong post!
 May want to jump to the bottom and hit that little Favorite button to save it for later!
 (Favorite feature available to blahg members)]

-Anybody who first starts thinking they want to get an MBA is immediately going to be thinking about Harvard.
+Because anybody who first starts thinking they want to get an MBA is immediately going to be thinking about Harvard.

 And why not?